gortonator/bsds-6650/README.md

 ## Assessment
 * There are 4 individual assigments.
 They total 70% of the final grade.
 * There are 4 quizes.
+They combine to add up to the remaining 30% of the grade.
+  * Quiz  1 covers weeks 1-4.
+  * Quiz 2 covers weeks 5-8.
+  * Quiz 3 covers weeks 9-12.
-They combine to add up to the remianing 30% of the grade.
-The first 3 will cover the materials in the previous 3 week's classes.
-The last quiz will have questions that cover the whole course.
-Each quiz will be allocated 45 minutes and be available at the start of the class in which it is scheduled.
+  *  The last quiz will have questions that cover the whole course.

+* Each quiz will be allocated 45 minutes and be available at the start of the class in which it is scheduled.

 # Course Content